The Rat Snake Is More Essential Than You Realize

 Advertisement

 Besides rodents, many rat snakes will eat lizards and amphibians, particularly when the snakes are young.
 Birds are fair game too; in North America, the eastern rat snake (Pantherophis alleghaniensis) is a notorious raider of bird houses that can make an easy meal out of eggs, chicks or both.
-Like a lot of nonvenomous serpents — and a few venomous ones, besides — rat snakes constrict their prey.

 Advertisement

-9. The "Beauty Snake" Eats Bats
+9. The 'Beauty Snake' Eats Bats

 And it's exactly as advertised.
 Native to China, India, Indonesia, Thailand, Vietnam and other parts of southern Asia, the beauty snake (Elaphe taeniura) is a slender animal with olive to yellow scales underlain by darker patches.